- Publish Date: 21-03-2019 / 6:41 PM

 2. You may be more sensitive to the effects of caffeine.

-While the American Pregnancy Association states that 200 mg of caffeine is safe for those who are pregnant, a one-size-fits-all approach doesn’t work when it comes to fertility and pregnancy.
+While the American Pregnancy Association states that 200 mg of caffeine is safe for pregnant women, a one-size-fits-all approach does not work when it comes to fertility and pregnancy.
 Some women are more susceptible to the effects of caffeine compared to others.
-Hence, to be on the safe side, it may be best to completely avoid drinking coffee during pregnancy.
+Hence, it may be best to completely avoid drinking coffee during pregnancy to be on the safe side.

-According to the American Pregnancy Association, while you may be able to handle the amount of caffeine that you take in by drinking coffee, your baby can’t.
-Because caffeine can cross the placenta and your baby is still maturing, the baby still can’t fully break down caffeine.
-Later on, it can also affect the movement pattern and the normal sleep of your baby.
+According to the American Pregnancy Association, while you may be able to handle the amount of caffeine that you take in by drinking coffee, your baby cannot.
+Because caffeine can cross the placenta and your baby is still maturing, the baby still cannot fully break down caffeine.
+Later, it can also affect the movement pattern and the normal sleep of your baby.

 4. You may already be consuming caffeine from other food sources.

 5. Caffeine consumption puts you at a higher risk of miscarriage – major coffee and pregnancy concerns.

-Again, the question of is it safe to drink coffee during pregnancy?
-By now, the answer to that question is obvious and should not only be asked by those women who are pregnant.
-This is a question that all women of childbearing age should ask, or at least know the answers to; because if you suspect that anything will lead to a miscarriage, wouldn’t you want to know about it?
+Again, is it safe to drink coffee during pregnancy?
+By now, the answer to that question is obvious and should not only be asked by pregnant women.
+This is a question that all women of childbearing age should ask, or at least know the answers to because if you suspect that anything will lead to a miscarriage, wouldn’t you want to know about it?

-According to the American Pregnancy Association, research published by the American Journal of Obstetrics and Gynecology found that those who take in at least 200 mg of caffeine every day are twice as likely to have a miscarriage compared to those who don’t.
-This amount of caffeine can easily be obtained from a cup of coffee, so if this relatively low amount of coffee can have a significant effect on pregnancy, it is best to avoid it.
+According to the American Pregnancy Association, research published by the American Journal of Obstetrics and Gynecology found that those who take in at least 200 mg of caffeine every day are twice as likely to have a miscarriage than those who do not.
+This amount of caffeine can easily be obtained from a cup of coffee, so if this relatively low amount of coffee can have a significant effect on pregnancy, it is best to avoid it altogether.

 6. Consuming high levels of caffeine puts you at a higher risk of stillbirth.

-According to the research entitled “Maternal consumption of coffee during pregnancy and stillbirth and infant death in first year of life: prospective study” published in 2003 on the British Medical Journal, women who drink 8 or more cups of coffee every day had a higher risk of stillbirth, a good reason why it is not safe to drink coffee while pregnant.
-This is a devastating and serious risk, so avoid consuming unhealthy levels of caffeine.
+According to the research entitled “Maternal consumption of coffee during pregnancy and stillbirth and infant death in the first year of life.
+In this prospective study” published in 2003 in the British Medical Journal, women who drink eight or more cups of coffee every day had a higher risk of stillbirth, a good reason why it is not safe to drink coffee during pregnancy.
+This is a severe and devastating risk, so avoid consuming unhealthy levels of caffeine.